Scientific Name

 Genus: Epithelantha

-Mammillaria magnifica is a fast-growing cactus with cylindrical stems that can reach a height of 16 inches (40 cm) and a diameter of 4 inches (10 cm).
-It has 18 to 24 white or yellowish radial spines and 4 to 5 yellowish-brown hooked central spines per areole.
-Flowers are purplish-red or pinkish-red, circling the crown of the stem, up to 0.8 inches (2 cm) long and up to 0.6 inches (1.5 cm) in diameter.
-They are followed by club-shaped, up to 1 inch (2.5 cm) long, pink fruits with a green tip.
+Mammillaria magnifica is a fast-growing cactus with cylindrical stems covered with pyramidal or conical tubercles tipped with clusters of spines, including one long and hooked central spine.
+The stems can reach a height of 16 inches (40 cm) and a diameter of 4 inches (10 cm).
+Each areole bears 18 to 24 white or yellowish radial spines and 4 to 5 yellowish-brown spines.
+The hooked central spine can grow up to 2.2 inches (5.5 cm) long, while the radial and other central spines can measure up to 0.3 inches (0.8 cm) in length.

 To encourage better flowering, allow the plants to enjoy a cooling period in the winter and suspend watering.
-Unlike many other cacti, which use their ribs as storage devices, Mammillaria feature raised tubercles, from which spines emerge.
-When you water, the tubercles will expand to allow for increased water storage.
-The flowers appear from these tubercles' axils on the previous year's growth, which accounts for their interesting halo effect.
-The cactus mustn't be exposed to prolonged dampness and sitting water.
+Unlike many other cacti, which use their ribs as storage devices, Mammillaria features raised tubercles, from which spines emerge.
+When you water, the tubercles expand to increase water storage.
+The flowers emerge from the axils of these tubercles on the previous year's growth, which accounts for their interesting halo effect.
+The cactus mustn't be exposed to prolonged dampness or standing water.
 Never let your cactus sit in a dish of water.
-Lastly, make sure to fertilize during the growing season for the best results.
+Lastly, fertilize during the growing season for the best results.

 Learn more at How to Grow and Care for Mammillaria.